Bhupesh-V/ugit/README.md

 Git comes with a garbage collector ([in case you didn't know](https://git-scm.com/docs/git-gc)) therefore undoing some commands will become impossible if the entries are deleted from the reflog.
 One way to prevent this is to increase default time limits before the reflog entries expire.

-Add these configuration in your global `.gitconfig` file:
+Add these configurations in your global `.gitconfig` file:

 ```gitconfig
 [gc]
     # default 90 days
     reflogExpire = 200
 ```
-Used to set how long records in a branches reflog should be preserved.
+Used to set how long records in a branch reflog should be preserved.

 ```gitconfig
 [gc]